Using the GSAS2CIF program

-The crystallographic information file, (CIF) was developed by the IUCr in the early 1990's as a standardized format to document single-crystal structure determinations and to exchange the results between laboratories.
-In the late 1990's, the pdCIF dictionary was developed to allow CIF to document powder diffraction measurements, as well as Rietveld results.
+The crystallographic information file, (CIF) was developed by the IUCr as a standardized format to document single-crystal structure determinations and to exchange the results between laboratories.
+More recently, the pdCIF dictionary was developed to allow CIF to document powder diffraction measurements, as well as, Rietveld results.
 A very short introduction to CIF is included at the end of this document.

 The GSAS2CIF program is used to create CIFs from GSAS results.
-This web page documents concepts within the program as well as how the program is used.
+This web page documents ideas behind the program as well as how the program is used.

 Overview of the steps to create a CIF in GSAS

-- Edit the template files (for example, using FillTemplate) to include information.
+- Edit the template files to include additional information

 ... and if you are like me...